At Penoweth School we uphold and teach pupils about British Values which are defined as:

 Tolerance of those with different faiths and beliefs

 Democracy is an important value at our school.
 Pupils have the opportunity to have their voices heard through the School Council, class discussions and Pupil Focus Groups.
-The elections of members are based on pupil votes and the as the Deputy Mayor is a Governor at the school, she is regularly involved in these processes.
-We have regular visits from the Redruth Council and the elected chair of the local Chamber of Commerce.
+The elections of members are based on pupil votes and the as the Mayor is Chair of Governors at the school, she is regularly involved in these processes.
+We have regular visits from the Redruth Council and elected members of the local Chamber of Commerce.

 Individual Liberty Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for our pupils to make choices safely, through the provision of a safe environment, a planned curriculum and empowering education.
 Pupils are encouraged to know, understand their rights and exercise their personal freedoms and are advised how to exercise these safely.
 This includes our e-safety teaching and PSHE lessons.
 Pupils are given the freedom to make choices e.g. signing up for extra-curricular clubs, choosing the level of challenge in lessons and are becoming increasingly more involved in child led learning and more aware of learning behaviours and how that can impact upon their rates of progress.

 Mutual Respect Respect is a central value across the school.
 The pupils know and understand that it is expected and imperative that respect is shown to everyone whatever difference we may have.
-Respect at Pennoweth School underpins our work every day both in and out of the classroom and our link with COMOC in Likoni, Mombasa and therefore the strong messages from AYESHA AND MUNDIA have established this respectful culture in the school.
+Respect at Pennoweth School underpins our work every day both in and out of the classroom.
 Children and adults alike, including visitors are challenged if they are disrespectful in any way.

 Tolerance of those with different faiths, cultural background and beliefs.
-This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community and our strong links with our partner orphanage in Mombasa, Kenya.
+This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community and our links with our partner orphanage in Mombasa, Kenya and our annual visitors from a linked town in Mexico.
 We use assemblies and invite visitors into school to lead workshops (e.g. Daya) and involve children in discussions regarding extreme opinions and prejudice.
 We involve children in discussions about bullying.
 We are signed up to the Tootoot programme that raises awareness of bullying in all its forms as well as helps children examine the dynamics of situations where bullying has taken place.
 We use the opportunities such as the Olympics and World Cup to study and learn about life and culture in countries who participate.
 Celebrations of an international nature as a whole school encourage children to research and discover differences and similarities between us and other countries are planned.